 refresh(PIX) - Fotolia

-As part of this approach, organisations with existing workloads remaining within their datacentres must decide how best to restructure their physical infrastructures to improve efficiencies and extend the datacentre’s useful life.
+As part of this approach, organisations with existing workloads remaining within their datacentres must decide how best to restructure their physical infrastructure to improve efficiencies and extend the datacentre’s useful life.

 There are three key ways that I&O leaders can optimise existing datacentres to support new and emerging business services – by enhancing the way they deliver, maximising the space and reinventing the infrastructure.